 - Triage, major body system assessment, and prioritising treatment

 - Approach and stabilisation of the dyspnoeic patient

 - Fluid therapy for shock: what are we trying to achieve?
 How, when, and with which fluid?

-- The trauma patient; what are our priorities?
+- The trauma patient: what are the primary concerns and considerations?

 - Practical session: techniques for emergency ultrasound of abdomen and thorax